 Molly currently holds a leadership position on Bristol-Myers Squibb’s Data Quality Operations Forum which strives to ensure that BMS’ data review and cleaning tools contribute to the goal of delivering high-quality data for use in analyses, CSRs and submissions to the health authorities.

-Shrinivas S. Savale, Ph.D., is a consultant with twenty years of professional experience in drug research and development in pharmaceutical organization, CRO set-up and academia.
-He offers consultancy services in the areas of early clinical development including bioequivalence for small molecules (conventional and NDDS) and biosimilars/ biologicals, GxP compliance including data integrity, regulated bioanalysis, biopharmaceutics, CRO qualification and electronic solutions deployment for automation of bioanalytical/clinical laboratory workflows (LIMS, SDMS)/clinical workflow (Phase I/BA-BE) to pharmaceutical organizations and CROs.
+Shrinivas S. Savale, Ph.D., is a consultant with 20 years of professional experience in drug research and development in pharmaceutical organizations, CRO set-ups, and academia.
+He offers consultancy services in the areas of early clinical development, including bioequivalence for small molecules (conventional and NDDS) and biosimilars/biologicals; GxP compliance, including data integrity, regulated bioanalysis, biopharmaceutics and CRO qualification; and electronic solutions deployment for the automation of bioanalytical/clinical laboratory workflows (LIMS, SDMS)/clinical workflow (Phase I/BA-BE) to pharmaceutical organizations and CROs.

-Currently he is a Member of Clinical PK-PD subcommittee of Biosimilars Focus Group (BSFG), AAPS and also served on its Steering Committee.
+Currently he is a member of Clinical PK-PD subcommittee of Biosimilars Focus Group (BSFG), AAPS, and also served on its steering committee.
 He was the Founding Chairperson, Regulated Bioanalysis–APA India and is an active member of its organizing committee.
-He served as a Member of Steering Committee for Global Bioanalysis Consortium (GBC) on harmonization of bioanalytical guidance (via APA-India) representing Asia-Pacific region.
+He served as a member of the steering committee for Global Bioanalysis Consortium (GBC) on the harmonization of bioanalytical guidance (via APA-India) representing the Asia-Pacific region.
 Dr. Savale has been a Reviewer for various scientific journals and an invited speaker at various international conferences.
-He has nineteen publications, a book chapter and many presentations at various scientific conferences.
+He has 19 publications, a book chapter and many presentations at various scientific conferences.